 3. Create a Page for Each Location

-Putting all your locations on one page of your website is not good for SEO.
+Putting all your locations on one page of your website is not good for local SEO.

 You need to create a separate page for each location optimized with targeted title tags, descriptions, and content for that specific geo-location.